AmiraFarah/shop/readMe.md

 * Get/api/v1/dresses/:id/edit   'edit a product'
 ---
 ---
-my shop needs to fix some issues
+i used React Express mongo DB to build my app images uploaded to github
+---

+Some issues need to solve
 1. when i add product to my cart it does not decrease total products quantity
 2. when i add same product to the cart it should increase the quantity by 1 and with only one image for the product screen shots